dwinters42/liquidhandler/Readme.txt

 - [wxPython]

-After having these installed, run the binary installer (for Windows) or run "python setup.py install" from the commandline on Unix.
+After having these installed, run the binary installer (for Windows) or run "sudo python setup.py install" from the commandline on Unix.

 [Python interpreter]: http://www.python.org